logo2

 24. anonymous.
 (1875, Jul 29).
 Notice.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 25. anonymous.
 (1863, Aug 08).
-Gala Day for Beer.
+Gala day for beer.
 The Mining Gazette (Houghton, MI). p.
 5.

 26. Bureau of Labor and Industrial Statistics.
 1905.
 State of Michigan Twenty-Second Annual Report of the Bureau of Labor and Industrial Statistics Including the Twelfth Annual Report of State Inspection of Factories.
 Wynkoop Hallenbeck Crawford Co., State Printers.
 Lansing, MI.